driouecheMed/github-extensions/CONTRIBUTING.md

 ## Code guidelines

-Please follow these guidelines when writing code for Github Extensions:
+Please follow these guidelines when writing code for GitHub Extensions:

 1. Be consistent with the existing code.
 2. Write clear code & self-explaining code.